AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 3.1 Open-access source provenance

-Greek - per-period source map
+Greek, per-period source map

 Period Source archive Licence